Providing peaceful resolutions Paving paths to a fresh start

 Additionally, our attorneys provide dedicated support for LGBT divorces, ensuring equitable solutions for all clients.
 We navigate the unique challenges of LGBT divorce with care and efficiency, protecting your rights every step of the way.

-If you end up hiring our family law firm to represent you, we will ensure you know all your options for ending your marriage in Santa Clara County.
+If you hire our family law firm to represent you, we will ensure you understand all your options for ending your marriage in Santa Clara County.
 Our lawyers are here to answer any questions, help you fill out forms to file with the court, and provide support as you work toward a new start in life.